sbg2017/testgit/README.md

 # testgit
-This is for testing git
+This is SG's first git project